What is a Key Performance Indicator (KPI)?

 Lifetime Value to Cost of Acquisition Ratio

-Tells you if the theoretical lifetime revenue you get from a customer is higher or lower than the sales and marketing costs needed to acquire that customer.
+This KPI tells you if the theoretical lifetime revenue you get from a customer is higher or lower than the sales and marketing costs needed to acquire that customer.
+It is calculated by dividing the Lifetime Value (LTV) of a customer by the Cost of Acquisition (CAC).

 CAC Payback Period